Need a prescription for a minor health condition? We can help.

 - Smoking cessation

 - Upper respiratory conditions (cough, nasal congestion, sore throat)

 - Our pharmacists are here to answer your health and wellness questions.

 What is a minor condition and how do I know if I have one?

 A minor health condition is a less serious condition that can generally be self-diagnosed and self-managed.
 It may even improve on its own over time.
-However, despite the name “minor”, minor ailments can have a major impact on your wellbeing and may sometimes require prescription medication.
-Examples of minor ailments include skin rashes, allergies and acne, among others.
-If you think you have a minor ailment, talk to your Pharmacist.
+However, despite the name “minor”, minor health conditions can have a major impact on your wellbeing and may sometimes require prescription medication.
+Examples of minor health conditions include skin rashes, allergies and acne, among others.
+If you think you have a minor health condition, talk to your Pharmacist.

-How do Pharmacists assess and prescribe for minor ailments?
+How do Pharmacists assess and prescribe for minor health conditions?